Updated July 6, 2026

 Our Recommendation for Florida

 For Florida buyers, I would treat commercial umbrella insurance as a gap-filler above your existing liability program, not as a stand-alone purchase.
 The first step is to verify your underlying general liability, commercial auto, and employers liability limits, because the umbrella cannot do its job if those limits are too low or structured incorrectly.
-In Florida, where hurricane exposure, heavy traffic, and a large small-business economy all raise the stakes, a $1 million limit may fit one business while another needs several million.
+In Florida, where hurricane exposure, heavy traffic, and a large small-business economy all raise the stakes, the right limit may fit one business while another needs several million.
 Ask every carrier how defense costs coverage works, whether broader coverage applies to any of your operations, and whether worldwide liability coverage is actually available under the form they are quoting.
 Then compare at least two or three offers through a licensed Florida agent.
 If your business is in construction, healthcare, food service, retail, or fleet-dependent operations, I would also pay close attention to how the umbrella interacts with your commercial liability limits in Florida and whether the quote reflects your real location risk.

 FAQ